Zieria veronicea

-Zieria veronicea, commonly known as the pink zieria, is a plant in the citrus family Rutaceae and is endemic to south-eastern Australia.
+Zieria veronicea, commonly known as pink zieria, is a plant in the citrus family Rutaceae and is endemic to south-eastern Australia.
 It is a small, lemon-scented shrub densely covered with velvety hairs.
 Up to three flowers with four pink petals appear in leaf axils in late spring.

 Description

 Zieria veronicea is a lemon-scented shrub which grows to a height of 15-60 cm.
 Most parts of the plants are densely covered with star-like hairs making its surfaces velvety.
 Unlike most other zierias, this species has simple, rather than clover-like leaves.
 The leaves are 5-18 mm long and 1-5.5 mm wide with the upper surface light green and the lower one greyish green.
 The edges of the leaves turn down or are rolled under.
 The petiole is less than 1 mm long.
 The flowers are arranged singly or in groups of three in leaf axils, the groups shorter than the leaves.
 The four sepals are narrow lance-shaped, 2-5.5 mm long, pointed and densely velvety-hairy.
 The four petals are pink, sometimes white, 2.3-7 mm and overlap each other in the bud stage.
 There are four stamens.